Cartilage damage or osteoarthritis – what are the differences?

 Types of cartilage damage

-- Traumatic damage: Direct injury due to accidents.
+- Traumatic injuries: Direct injury through accidents.

 Symptoms